Abdelrahman3ly/Cyclistic-Bike-Share-Capstone/README.md

 ### Tools

-(## .) #### Python programming languange , load data and then do data preprocessing like remove duplicate , remove null values , rename columns , and add a specific columns that help me more in the step of analysis.
+#### Python programming languange :
+            load data and then do data preprocessing like remove duplicate , remove null values , rename columns , and add a specific columns that help me more in the step of analysis.
+#### Microsoft Excel:
-## . #### Microsoft Excel , add some specific columns that help me in this scinario and make some calculations.
+            add some specific columns that help me in this scinario and make some calculations.
-## . #### Microsoft PowerBI , add some measures that help me to draw charts , then make a dashboard that help to solve capstone questions to help decision makers to make better decisions.
+#### Microsoft PowerBI :
+            add some measures that help me to draw charts , then make a dashboard that help to solve capstone questions to help decision makers to make better decisions.